 It is advised not to cross the trestle but the views from the top of this trail are incredible without setting foot on it.
 Also, consider taking a short drive north to explore the beauty of Hornby Island.

 You could also book a whale watching tour during the ideal months of April to November.

 READ MORE: Include these 7 top things to do in Victoria to your day trip!

 5) Bowen Island

-While Bowen Island may technically be part of the metro Vancouver area you’ll still need to hop a ferry to get there.
+While Bowen Island may technically be part of the metro Vancouver area, you’ll still need to get a ferry ride over.

 Regular BC ferry services from Horseshoe Bay to Bowen Island go throughout the year and is one of the quickest islands to reach from the city.